diecutter/piecutter/README.rst

 local filesystem, remote resources over HTTP, remote resources on github.com...
 Additional storages could be supported.

-**Configurable post-processing**: write to local filesystem, generate an archive...
+**Configurable post-processing pipeline**: write to local filesystem, generate an archive...
 It's easy to create your own.

-**Dynamic directory generation**: generate one template multiple times with different data, exclude some files depending on context, include external locations, use several template engines...
+**Dynamic directory generation**: generate one template multiple times with different data, exclude some files depending on context, include templates from external locations, use several template engines...

 ********